Narassin/narassin/README.md

 ### Welcome to the End Archive 🐲

 Hey there, Narassin here and this is the End Archive.
 Just your normal Software Engineer in training doing the thing he loves.
 I store all my project here, both coursework and personal sidework.
+I also stream on twitch.tv at [Narassin](twitch.tv/narassin)

 ### Current Projects / Works:
-- Hatsune Miku Magical Mirai Programming Contest 2023 (Procon)
 - Sedia Hidang
-- Local Cloud Gaming
 - Malay Software Engineering Terminology
+- VrChat world

+### Currently  Learning
+- (Web)Javascript
+- (Unity)C#

+### Current Goal
+- Be Proficient in all aspect of Full-stack Web Developement
+- Recreate classic game and give it a little twist
+- Get into XR Development (Start with AR then VR then MR)

 <br>
 <p align="center"> <img src="https://github-readme-stats.vercel.app/api?username=narassin&theme=tokyonight&show_icons=true" alt="Narassin's Stats" />